umeboshi2/freelawmachine/README.md

 You should now have some results on the landing page as well as fully searchable opinions!

-If you've uncommented the lines in the Vagrantfile to forward the Solr web ports you can inspect the index cores directly using your browser:
+You can inspect the Solr index cores directly using your browser:
 [http://localhost:8999/solr/#/](http://localhost:8999/solr/#/)

 # Building a new Vagrant Box (For Contributors)